-In this article, I will be going over the absolute longest shelf life vegetables you need to be growing in your garden right now.
+In this article, I’ll go through the crops with the longest shelf life that you should be cultivating in your garden right now.

+Next on this list is celery.
 Did you know that wrapping celery tightly in aluminum foil can keep it fresh in the refrigerator for two weeks?

 Celeriac, the root of celery plants, on the other hand, prefers moisture.
 You can place it on the bottom shelf of your refrigerator, wrapped in plastic.
 You can also place your celery root in a dish of water on your kitchen windowsill to regrow new celery stalks.

 You probably have a week after you chop it before it spoils.
-If you want to keep your garlic fresh, keep it in a dark, dry place with plenty of air.
+If you want to keep your garlic fresh, keep it in the dark, dry place with plenty of air.

-Certain types of potatoes, such as french fries, cooked or baked potatoes, and mashed potatoes, can also be frozen.
+Particular potatoes, such as french fries, cooked or baked potatoes, and mashed potatoes, can also be frozen.
 In that case, they’ll most likely last up to eight months.

 Now that you have learned about the longest shelf-life vegetables that you should be growing in your very own garden or buying at a grocery store, you have just improved yourself.

-Also be sure to check out some of our other articles, if you liked this one:
+Also, be sure to check out some of our other articles, if you liked this one: